Skip to content

 How to delete Let’s Encrypt SSL certificates on Ubuntu Linux

-First, sign in to the server and open the command terminal.
-Then run the commands below for the domain for which you wish to delete its SSL certificate.
+First, sign in to your server and open your command terminal.
+Then, run the commands below for the specific domain whose SSL certificate you want to delete.

 🐧Bash / Shell